Funding cuts have led to courses being closed, redundancies in schools, colleges and universities and a worse education for children and young people.

 College staff are on the frontline – helping people re-skill and retrain to get back in to work – yet a wave of job losses has swept through further education as colleges are pressured into ever fiercer competition for funding and students.
 Cuts have also meant reductions in sick pay and other terms and conditions.
 By abolishing the education maintenance allowance in England – a key tool for improving access to further education – Westminster is recreating elitist tertiary education where only those who can afford it get it.

-Thousands of jobs have been cut from the careers service, with many more still facing the axe.
+Thousands of jobs have been cut from the careers service, with services now provided by an assortment of different organisations.

 Tens of thousands of young people now have no access to face-to-face careers guidance, just when the bleak jobs market means they need it most.